sefffal/Octofitter.jl/docs/src/fit-likemap.md

 !!! note
     The likelihood maps will be interpolated using a simple bi-linear interpolation.

 We now create a one-planet model and run the fit using `octofit_pigeons`.
-This parallel-tempered sampling is recommended over the default Hamiltonian Monte Carlo sampler due to the multi-modal nature of the data.
+This parallel-tempered sampler is slower than the regular `octofit`, but is recommended over the default Hamiltonian Monte Carlo sampler due to the multi-modal nature of the data.
 ```@example 1

 @planet b Visual{KepOrbit} begin